patchew-project/qemu/docs/system/bootindex.rst

 Some firmware has limitations on which devices can be considered for booting.
-For instance, the PC BIOS boot specification allows only one disk to be bootable.
+For instance, the PC BIOS boot specification allows only one disk to be bootable, except for on s390x machines.
 If boot from disk fails for some reason, the BIOS won't retry booting from other disk.
 It can still try to boot from floppy or net, though.
+In the case of s390x, the BIOS will try up to 8 total devices, any number of which may be disks.

 Sometimes, firmware cannot map the device path QEMU wants firmware to boot from to a boot method.
 It doesn't happen for devices the firmware